r57zone/Spider-Man-Settings/README.md

 ## Credits
 Many thanks to [Hemanshu Shekhar](https://community.pcgamingwiki.com/profile/9470-hemanshu-shekhar/) for finding the addresses to change the resolution and aspect ratio.

+## Known Issues
+1. At the edges, polygons are only rendered after a while on widescreen resolutions.
+2. The HUD is still stretched on widescreen resolutions.

 ## Feedback
 `r57zone[at]gmail.com`